 Have you received a message from someone from Dialectica, seeking a few minutes of your time for a paid consulting opportunity?
 Are you wondering what this opportunity is legit or a scam?
-Learn what to expect and how to land high-paying consulting projects with our review of Dialectica, one of Europe’s fastest growing expert networks.
+Learn what to expect and how to land high-paying consulting projects with one of Europe’s fastest growing expert networks in our Dialectica review.

 What is Dialectica?

 Dialectica is an an expert network, a recruiting firm that specializes in custom sourcing subject matter experts for short-term consulting projects.
 Expert networks are a $1.5 billion industry that cater to institutional investors (management consulting firms, private equity, hedge funds, mutual funds, etc.) doing market research or performing due diligence on a company or subset of companies in preparation for an investment.
 Expert network opportunities generally take the form of a 1-hour phone consultation between the subject matter expert and the client.
 Expert networks are a great way to capitalize on your industry experience, even after you leave!

 Founded in 2015 by former management consultants, the firm now consists of 250 employees across 4 offices in Athens, London, New York, and Montreal.
 Dialectica offers three core information services: 1-to-1 expert conversations, project- length expert engagements, and surveys or reports generated via expert knowledge.